PAINTED ROADSIDE ADVERTISEMENTS - List with Brands

 Vieille Cure

 This wall is worth being declared a National Monument.
-It hurts witnessing decaying such beauty.
-The drawing is not interrupted by irregularities in the wall.
-It is extra-ordinary that no one felt the need to reopen the blinded windows.
-Many other advertisements were disfigured by new doors or windows (f.e. the liquor BYRRH and the lubricant IGOL)
+It hurts seeing it fade away.
+It is short of a miracle that no one felt the need to reopen the blinded windows: old advertisements are often disfigured by new doors or windows (f.e. the liquor BYRRH and the lubricant IGOL)

 Many old panels show several layers and this wall is no exception.
 The bottom layer features the brands MARTINI and ROSSI.
 Rossi is in a much bigger type size than both the old Martini and the new Rossi.
 Martini is not repeated on the new version of the drawing.